Catamixis: Etymology

-The name Catamixis is a contraction of the Greek words κατά (kata) and μιξη (mixi), meaning “mixed affinity”, which refers to its combination of characters, that makes it difficult to assign it based on morphology within the Asteraceae.
+The name Catamixis is a contraction of the Greek words κατά (kata) and μιξη (mixi), meaning “mixed affinity”, which refers to the combination of characters that makes it difficult to assign it based on morphology within the Asteraceae.

 Distribution and habitat

-A narrow range endemic monotypic genus distributed in lower Shiwalik belt of Western Himalaya from an altitude range of 500-1000 m.
+This is a narrow range, endemic, monotypic genus distributed in lower Shiwalik belt of Western Himalaya from an altitude range of 500-1000 m.
 The species is reported from few localities in India from Haryana, Himachal Pradesh, Uttarakhand and Uttar Pradesh and one from West Nepal.
 The species is habitat specific and grows on exposed, dry, sandstone or calcareous rocky cliffs of lower Shiwalik belt.

 Conservation

-Since the genus is threatened, a number of efforts were carried out for the conservation of this species under ex-situ conservation.
+Since the species is threatened, a number of efforts were carried out for its conservation under ex-situ conservation.
 This habitat-specific species is also propagated and cultivated in the botanical garden of Botanical Survey of India, Dehradun in an artificially created rocky mound and is also planted in the experimental garden of Forest Research Institute, Dehradun.